This post may contain affiliate links. Please read our disclosure policy.

 Storing Leftovers

-The smoked salmon dip can be stored covered in the fridge for a couple of days.
+Salmon dip leftovers can be stored in an airtight container and refrigerated for 2-3 days.
 I usually refer to the salmon lox packaging to get an idea of the shelf life (your dip will stay fresh up until the salmon’s best-before date).

 Take the dip out ahead of serving so that it can soften up and stir in a little fresh lemon juice to brighten the flavors.